-6.4.0 Introduction
+7.4.0 Introduction

 In this clause, the oneM2M Primitives (i.e. Create, Retrieve, Update, Delete, and Notify) are mapped to logical operations defined in OMA LWM2M.
-The LWM2M operations involved in that mapping (i.e. Create, Read, Write, Execute, Delete, Observe,Write Attributes and Notify operations ) are mapped on CoAP methods [17].
+The LWM2M operations involved in that mapping (i.e. Create, Read, Write, Execute, Delete, Observe,Write Attributes and Notify operations ) are mapped on CoAP methods [IETF RFC 725].
 Create, Read, Write, Execute, Delete, Write Attributes, Observe are all carried as Confirmable CoAP message.
 In LWM2M the responses to these operations are carried directly in the Acknowledgement message that acknowledges the request.

 LWM2M Notify operation can be mapped on either Confirmable or Non Confirmable CoAP message .This operation includes the changed value of the Object Instance or Resource.